CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-Forking creates an independent copy of a repository on the local machines which allows adding changes to the file without affecting the initial document.
+Forking creates an independent copy of a repository on the remote location which allows adding changes to the file without affecting the initial document.

 ## Question 10

 What happens when you clone a repository?

-Cloning a repository it creates a linked copy of the files on the local computer that will keep synchronizing with the initial repository.
+Cloning a repository it creates a linked copy of the files on the local machine.

 ## Question 11